 If you think you might want to go on to do A Levels in any of these subjects, then you should think very carefully about taking some of them at GCSE.
-Maths, English Maths and Science are compulsory but the other choices will be open to you.
-If you don't know what career or university course you want, it can pay off later to take one or two of these.
+Maths, English, RS and Science are compulsory but the other choices will be open to you.
+If you don't know what career or university course you want, consider showing a broad range of skills.